What is a click-through rate (CTR)?

 Why is monitoring our click-through rates so important?

 As marketers, our role and responsibility are to meet our goals.
 Though there are dozens of strategies across various mediums, we share one factor in common: the need to illustrate the return on investment.
-By using data and analytics, we can determine the success of initiatives and campaigns.
-One of the most useful measurements is a click-through rate or a CTR.
+By monitoring our click-through rates, we can better determine the success of initiatives and campaigns.

 - To calculate the success of a campaign